A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Gastrointestinal Lesions Application

 \section{Gastrointestinal Lesions Application}

-To evaluate the performances of the methods developed in Section \ref{sec.3}, we consider a medical study by \citet{mesejo2016} which focuses on $76$ gastrointestinal lesions classified as \texttt{hyperplasic} ($l=1$), \texttt{serrated adenoma} ($l=2$) and \texttt{adenoma} $(l=3)$, where the first is benign, while the others are malignant.
-For each lesion, a vector of $1396$ features is available and comprises \textsc{2d} textural, \textsc{2d} color, and \textsc{3d} shape data, measured with both white light and narrow band imaging.
-In our analyses we standardized the predictors as suggested by \citet{gelman2008} and \citet{chopin_2017}, and removed features that were always $0$, thus obtaining $p-1=929$ predictors $\bx_i \in \mathbb{R}^{p-1}$ with mean $0$ and standard deviation $0.5$.
-To assess predictive performance, we also held out $15$ randomly chosen observations from the calculation of the posterior, roughly corresponding to $20\%$ of the dataset.
+To confirm findings in Section \ref{sec.4} also on a real-world application, we consider a medical study by \citet{mesejo2016} that focuses on $76$ gastrointestinal lesions classified as \texttt{hyperplastic} ($l=1$), \texttt{serrated adenoma} ($l=2$) and \texttt{adenoma} $(l=3)$ where the first is benign, whereas the others are malignant.
+For every individual lesion, a vector of $1396$ features is available, and comprises \textsc{2d} textural, \textsc{2d} color, and \textsc{3d} shape measurements, collected with white light and narrow band imaging.
+In our study we first remove the features that are always $0$, and then standardize the remaining ones as suggested by \citet{gelman2008} and \citet{chopin_2017}, thus obtaining $p-1=929$ predictors with mean $0$ and standard deviation $0.5$.
+To assess predictive performance, we also hold out $15$ randomly chosen units from the calculation of the posterior, roughly corresponding to $20\%$ of the observations.

-As discussed in Section \ref{sec.1}, Bayesian inference for such an high--dimensional study may be computationally unfeasible under state--of--the--art \textsc{mcmc} methods \citep{chopin_2017}, and hence it provides a useful setting for quantifying to what extent the new methods developed in Sections \ref{sec.3} can cover such a gap.
-To do this, we first focus on the sequential discrete choice multinomial probit model in Section \ref{sec.2.3} with Gaussian priors, and compare the computational performance of the methods developed in Section \ref{sec.3.2} with the \texttt{rstan} implementation of the Hamiltonian no--u--turn sampler in \citet{hoff_2014}.
+As discussed in Section \ref{sec.1}, Bayesian inference for such a high-dimensional study is computationally unfeasible under state-of-the-art \textsc{mcmc} methods \citep{chopin_2017}, and hence it provides a useful setting for quantifying to what extent our results in Section~\ref{sec.3} can cover this gap.
+To address such a goal, we first focus on the sequential discrete choice multinomial probit model in Section \ref{sec.2.3} with Gaussian priors, and compare the computational performance of the methods developed in Section \ref{sec.3.2} with the \texttt{rstan} implementation of the Hamiltonian no-u-turn sampler in \citet{hoff_2014}.
 The choice of the sequential model is directly motivated by the type of response of interest in our study.
-Indeed, it is plausible to first model benign ($l=1$) against malignant ($l>1$) status, and then focus on comparing the two sub--categories $l=2$ and $l=3$ of malignant lesions.
-Under this model, the vector $\bbeta$ has dimension $1860$, corresponding to the two class--specific $929$--dimensional parameter vectors plus a class--specific intercept term.
-Consistent with \citet{albert2001}, we place a $\mbox{N}_{1860}(\boldsymbol{0},\omega^2\bI_{1860})$ prior on $\bbeta$, with $\omega=5$ in line with guidelines in \citet{gelman2008}.
+Indeed, it is plausible to first model benign ($l=1$) against malignant ($l>1$) status, and then focus on comparing the two sub-categories $l=2$ and $l=3$ of malignant lesions.
+Under this model, the vector $\bbeta$ has dimension $1860$, corresponding to the two class-specific $929$-dimensional parameter vectors plus a class-specific intercept term.
+Consistent with the simulation study in Section \ref{sec.4}, we place a $\mbox{N}_{1860}(\boldsymbol{0},\omega^2\bI_{1860})$ prior on $\bbeta$, with $\omega^2=25$ \citep{gelman2008}.